 - 1 teaspoon cayenne pepper or to taste

 - 1 teaspoon brown sugar

 - 2 bay leaves (small) or 1 large

 - 2 cups frozen okra

-- 2 Tbsp green onions (green parts only), sliced thinly
+- 2 tablespoon green onions green parts only, sliced thinly

 - Chopped parsley to garnish

-- Rub shrimp with 1 tsp of Cajun or Creole seasoning and set aside.
+- Rub shrimp with Creole or Cajun seasoning and set aside.

-- Press 'Saute' and when Instant Pot has heated, add 2 Tbsp olive oil to inner pot of Instant Pot.
+- Select Saute mode and when Instant Pot has heated, add 2 tablespoon olive oil to the inner pot of Instant Pot.